Cesare10-dev/Cesare10-dev/README.md

 ## Hi I'm Cesare 😄 👋
 ### A React Developer 💻

 I'm a React developer who loves building project.
-I put some projects that show what I have learned and some of my skills: Html, Css, JavaScript, React, Redux ...
+I put some projects that show what I have learned and some of my skills:
+Html, Css, JavaScript, React, React Native, Redux, Tailwind Css, Styled Components ...
 I'm curious and learning React Native and Next.js to keep learning new skills and be a better developer.

-This is the link to my portfolio ...
+This is the link to my portfolio https://portfolio-cesare10-dev.vercel.app

 <!--
 **Cesare10-dev/Cesare10-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.